 The Power Plant

 Electrical power starts at the power plant.
 In almost all cases, the power plant consists of a spinning electrical generator.
-Something has to spin that generator -- it might be a water wheel in a hydroelectric dam, a large diesel engine or a gas turbine.
+Something has to spin that generator — it might be a water wheel in a hydroelectric dam, a large diesel engine or a gas turbine.
 But in most cases, the thing spinning the generator is a steam turbine.
 The steam might be created by burning coal, oil or natural gas.
-Or the steam may come from a nuclear reactor like this one at the Shearon Harris nuclear power plant near Raleigh, North Carolina.
+Or the steam may come from a nuclear reactor.

-No matter what it is that spins the generator, commercial electrical generators of any size generate what is called 3-phase AC power.
+No matter what energy source spins the generator, commercial electrical generators of any size generate what is called 3-phase AC power.
 To understand 3-phase AC power, it is helpful to understand single-phase power first.